m4teen/ml/README.md

-# Machine Learning with Python (IBM / Coursera)
+# Machine Learning with Python (IBM)

 This repository contains structured LaTeX notes, assignment code, and supporting materials for the [IBM Machine Learning with Python course](https://www.coursera.org/learn/machine-learning-with-python) delivered via Coursera.

-## 📚 About the Course
+## About the Course

 This course provides a practical introduction to machine learning using Python, covering foundational algorithms and techniques alongside hands-on implementation.
-It is designed and delivered by IBM and is part of their Applied Data Science certificate.
+It is designed and delivered by IBM.

 ### Topics Covered
 - Supervised Learning